-Over half the workers that live in the region, work and live in the same county.
-The importance of the region's main transportation corridors-US 64, US 264, US 70, US 17, NC 24 and I-95-facilitate many of the inter-county commuting flows.
-There are two sub-regions where commuting occurs.
-One is Duplin/Lenoir/Wayne and the other is Carteret/Craven/Jones/Onslow/Pamlico.
+Over half of the workers who live in the Region work and live in the same county.
+The importance of the Region's (and surrounding counties') main transportation corridors-US 64, US 264, US 70, US 17, NC 11, NC 24, NC 58 and I-95-facilitate many of the inter-county commuting flows.
+The Region's commuting patterns are presented below in two sub-regions-Duplin/Lenoir/Wayne and Carteret/Craven/ Jones/Onslow/Pamlico.